 Austria follows the principle of minimisation of radioactive waste.
-For this reason radioactive waste with radionuclides with short half lives are allowed to be stored by the producers until its activity has decayed below applicable clearance levels.
+For this reason radioactive waste with radionuclides with short half-lives are allowed to be stored by the producers until its activity has decayed below applicable clearance levels.
 Subsequently, this material as inactive waste can be either released to the environment or disposed in an appropriate way.

-Another practise is the controlled release or discharge of very small amounts of gaseous or liquid radioactive material in line with the requirements of an appropriate license based on Article 74 of the General Radiation Protection Ordinaceii.
-All the other radioactive material which can not be used anymore must be transferred to Nuclear Engineering Seibersdorf for treatment and conditioning.
+Another practise is the controlled release or discharge of very small amounts of gaseous or liquid radioactive material in line with the requirements of an appropriate license based on Article 74 of the General Radiation Protection Ordinance.
+All other radioactive material which cannot be used anymore must be transferred to Nuclear Engineering Seibersdorf for treatment and conditioning.

-The aim of treatment and conditioning is to transform the radioactive waste into a chemically stable form and to isolate it safely from the environment.
-The volume reduction of the waste is also necessary to lower the future cost of interim and long term storage.
-At the same time procedures are established to effectively minimise and monitor the releases of radioactivity in accordance with applicable environmental regulations, i.e. HEPA filtration of gas effluents from the incinerator.
+The aim of treatment and conditioning is to transform the radioactive waste into a chemical stable form and to isolate it safely from the environment.
+The volume reduction of the waste is also necessary to lower the cost of interim and future long term storage.
+Procedures are established to effectively minimise and monitor the releases of radioactivity in accordance with applicable environmental regulations, i.e. HEPA filtration of gas effluents from the incinerator.
 A comprehensive program of environmental radiation monitoring is in place to ensure that any unexpected releases of radioactivity are detected and that the necessary actions can be taken in a timely manner.

-A number of treatment and conditioning systems are operated by Nuclear Engineering Seibersdorf (see D.3 and Annex L.1).
+A number of treatment and conditioning systems are operated by Nuclear Engineering Seibersdorf (see D3 and Annex L1).